Alagoas curassow: Status

 The Alagoas curassow became extinct in the wild due to deforestation and hunting.
 The last wild Alagoas curassow was seen and killed in 1984, or possibly 1987 or 1988.
-The captive population has been extensively hybridized with the razor-billed curassow, and there are several dozen purebred birds left.
+The captive population has been extensively hybridized with the razor-billed curassow, (Note: Another case of successful interbreeding between quite distant species, as is often found in cracids.
+See for example Crax species) and there are several dozen purebred birds left.
 These are being maintained and bred in two privately owned professional aviaries in Brazil mainly due to lack of official interest owing to the long-standing doubt about the taxon's validity.

 Diet and interactions

 The Alagoas curassow is known to consume a diet of fruits and nuts.
 Although not much information is known about this species' interactions and behavior in the wild, the stomach contents of these birds were found to contain fruits specifically from the castelo tree.
 It has also been said that they enjoy fruits from the plant Clarisia racemosa.
 Generally, the female birds weigh less than the males and lay about 2–3 eggs a year.
 The average lifespan in captivity is about 24 years.

 The lack of knowledge about their behavior in the wild makes it difficult to know how the birds interact with other species.
 The impact of their introduction on interactions with other species is difficult to predict.
 For instance, the Chamek spider monkey also eats Clarisia racemosa, which could lead to competition with the Alagoas curassow.
 A lack of genetic diversity is another potential concern.
 Scientists have been controlling the sexual interactions within the species by pairing certain birds together in order to reduce hybridization and maintain the original Alagoas curassow.